-Learner Accounts trialed at level 3 through the LSC UCU does not disagree that colleges should be responsive to the needs of their users.
+UCU does not disagree that colleges should be responsive to the needs of their users.
 These obviously include all students, learners and potential learners.
-It includes employers as it is little use colleges delivering qualifications to young people and adults that have no use in obtaining and keeping jobs.
+It includes employers as it is of little use colleges delivering qualifications to young people and adults that are no use in obtaining and keeping jobs.
 UCU would argue that colleges also should be responsive to the communities they seek to serve, and that there are collective learning needs as well as individual ones.

-UCU welcomes the extension of entitlement to level 3 programmes for those aged 19 to 25.
+UCU welcomes the extension the entitlement to level 3 programmes for those aged 19 to 25.
 This has been recommended by a number of important reviews over the last decade including the Kennedy Report and the National Task Force on skills.
-The extension will mean that those young people who may have difficulty achieving at level 3 within the tight time frame of three years from 16, will not face financial barriers to them completing their studies.
+The extension will mean that those young people who may have difficulty achieving at level 3 within the tight time frame of 3 years from 16, will not face financial barriers to them completing their studies.
 We welcome the level 3 entitlement will be piloted with the low skilled, women, members of black and ethnic minority communities and that resources are being allocated to these.
 UCU would wish to see the entitlement extended to all adults, and certainly to those up to aged 30.

-UCU always viewed Individual Learning Accounts with concern, unfortunately justified by the experience with the first set of Accounts.
-We are pleased to see this pilot will be supervised by the LSC and not put to a private company.
+UCU's predecessor organisations always viewed Individual Learning Accounts with some concern, and this was unfortunately justified by the experience with the first set of Accounts.
+We are pleased to see this pilot will be under the supervision of the LSC and not put to a private company.
 We also support the TUC in their call for the creation of collective learning accounts brokered by Union Learning Representatives.